Contact Form for Static Sites Using Cloudflare Workers and Airtable

 Messagesbase and clickAutomations.
 Create an automation to send a notification e-mail to a verified e-mail address each time a new entry is created in theMessagestable.

-In the Send an email action, configure the notification to include the appropriate subject line and fields from the Messages table as well as automation timing.
+In the Send an email action, configure the notification to include the preferred subject line and fields from the Messages table as well as automation timing.

 Step 3: Create a Cloudflare Worker

-Now we’ll create the backend service that connects your HTML form to Airtable.
+Now, create the backend service that connects the HTML form to Airtable.

 - Log in to Cloudflare.